-Vote.org is following the 2020 General Election very closely and will regularly disseminate information and any action items that voters should take.
-Please visit this website for ongoing updates, subscribe to our emails, and follow us @votedotorg on social media for additional information.
+Vote.org will regularly disseminate information related to understanding election results as needed and will share any action items that voters should take.
+Please visit this page for ongoing updates, subscribe to our emails, and follow us @votedotorg on social media.

 For more information on your rights as a voter, visit our Election Protection page.

 How long does it take to count ballots?

 Accuracy takes time and democracy is worth the wait.

 - Every eligible voter should have their voice heard and their vote counted.
 More people now vote by mail than ever before and absentee ballots take longer to count because of security measures to verify the identity of the voter.

 - While some states begin processing and counting ballots in advance of Election Night, there are states that are not allowed to begin counting absentee ballots until the polls close on Election Night.
 Please be patient so election officials can ensure every eligible vote is counted accurately.

 - Voters can expect to experience an election week and that is normal.

 When are election results final?